lxj8244-alt/Georgia-Public-Health-Analytics/Maternal-Mortality-Case-Identification/README.md

 ### Complete Sample Dataset

-The complete sample dataset is available below.
+The complete sample dataset for the 2025 reporting year is available below.

 ➡️ **[MaternalMortalityOutput2025.csv](../MaternalMortalityOutput2025.csv)**

-> **Note:** All records shown are synthetic and are intended solely for demonstrating SQL-based record linkage and maternal mortality case identification techniques.
+> **Note:** This project uses synthetic data created for portfolio demonstration purposes.
+The SQL workflow supports analysis for the entire **2021–2025** reporting period, while the sample output shown here is limited to **2025** for readability.